 Typically, you might expect mostly meat lover recipes in a grilling cookbook, but Where There’s Smoke is packed with vegetable dishes, some grilled, some not, as well as a variety of protein dishes (he suggests sustainably raised).
 In fact, Barton makes a point to make vegetables center stage, with enticing recipes such as Charred Brussels Sprouts with Orange-Pecan Dressing, Grilled Cauliflower with Mint and Parmesan, Grilled Lacinato Kale and Grilled Portobello Mushrooms with Mint Pesto.

 This Smoked Grilled Peruvian Chicken is an easy dish to make, with a short list of ingredients.
+Serve with this Guasacaca Avocado Green Sauce if you like.

 Although my gas grill has a small smoker box on the right side, I decided to use a second smoker box, both filled with cherry wood chips (you could also use foil to wrap the chips).
 I placed the second smoker box on the left side of the grill, and the chicken in the middle of the grill.
 For the first five minutes of grilling, the chicken lay over direct heat, after which I moved the chicken to the right side of the grill and shut off the burners on that side.
 I let the chicken finish cooking over indirect heat, yielding a moist chicken with a light smoky flavor.